-'''

-image file name,width[,line thickness[,line colour]]
+image file name,width[,line thickness[,line colour[,vertical align]]]

-'''

 Loads and displays an image (BMP, EMF, GIF, JPG, WMF).
 You cannot define the height, only the width in millimetres.
 The height will be calculated on the basis of the size proportion of the image.
 The image may have a frame when line thickness and line colour are indicated, and line thickness is different from zero.
+The last optional parameter is an integer value that gives the height of the area (in mm); in this area the image will be (vertically) centered.
+If you do not want a frame, but the image vertically aligned, just put two zero for line thickness and line colour.
 Large bitmap files (BMP, GIF, JPG) may cause problems, moreover if their are in full colour.
-It is possible that you receive an error message during writing.

-'''
+For images larger than 1000 pixels in one dimension, you get a warning message during writing.

-timage file name, width[,line thickness[,line colour]]
+timage file name,width[,line thickness[,line colour]]

-'''

-As image but displays the image (only BMP) in the transparant mode.
-The transparant colour is the pixel left bottom of the image.
+As image but displays the image (only BMP) in the transparent mode.
+The transparent colour is the pixel left bottom of the image.
 See example in fig. 5.20.
 Be aware that not all programmes import WMF files with transparent images.
 Or it can happen that the WMF object looks fine within the document, but when printing or exporting the document, the printing or export fails.

-Fig. 5.20.
+Fig. 5.22.
 Left, image without transparency; right, with transparency.